-Button Function New ▼ Allows you to start a Basic Scan, a Web service scan, or an enterprise scan. ⊘ Open ▼ Allows you to open a scan or a report.
+Button Function New ▼ Allows you to select Guided Scan, Basic Scan, API Scan, or Enterprise Scan, and then launches the associated Scan Wizard, which steps you through the process of starting a scan. ⊘ Open ▼ Allows you to open a scan or a report.
 (Compliance Manager Starts the Compliance Manager.
 Policy Manager Starts the Policy Manager.
 Report Starts the Report Generator. ⊘ Schedule Allows you to schedule a scan to occur on a specific time and date.
-For more information, see "Schedule a Scan " on page 203.
+For more information, see "Schedule a Scan" on page 200.
 SmartUpdate Contacts the central Micro Focus database to determine if updates are available for your system and, if updates exist, allows you to install them.
-For more information, see "SmartUpdate" on page 273.
+For more information, see "SmartUpdate" on page 270.
 F WebInspect Enterprise WebConsole Launches the Fortify WebInspect Enterprise Web Console application.
 This button appears only if you are connected to Fortify WebInspect Enterprise.